-Do not drink alcohol or use prescription or over-the-counter medicines that contain alcohol as these can increase the risk of breathing problems when taking EMBEDA.
+Do not drink alcohol or use prescription or over-the-counter medicines that contain alcohol as these may cause you to overdose and die.
 Tell your healthcare provider about other prescription medicines you are taking as certain medicines can also increase the risk of breathing problems.

 The possible side effects of EMBEDA are constipation, nausea, sleepiness, vomiting, tiredness, headache, dizziness, abdominal pain.
 Call your healthcare provider if you have any of these symptoms and they are severe.

-Get emergency medical help if you have trouble breathing, shortness of breath, fast heartbeat, chest pain, swelling of your face, tongue or throat, extreme drowsiness, or you are feeling faint.
+Get emergency medical help if you have trouble breathing, shortness of breath, fast heartbeat, chest pain, swelling of your face, tongue or throat, extreme drowsiness, light-headedness when changing positions or you are feeling faint.